INFORMATION ABOUT STUDYING IN THE UK AND EU

 - Consider your contingency arrangements if your travel is delayed, either going or coming back, for example ensuring you have access to additional funds or a credit card.

 - Take extra care to ensure that all your travel documentation is present and up-to-date and that you have checked the requirements for your travel.
-Students travelling abroad during the Brexit period are advised to carry the proof of study letter you received on registering on your course (for information on how to request a copy go here).
+Students travelling abroad during the Brexit period are advised to carry the proof of study letter you received on registering on your course (for information on how to request a copy go to the relevant askUS page).